GenomicDataInfrastructure/gdi-userportal-docs/documentation/apps/user-portal/docs/intro.md

 ---
 slug: /intro
-sidebar_label: "User Portal Guide"
+sidebar_label: "Welcome to GDI"
 sidebar_position: 1
 ---

+# Welcome to GDI

-# GDI User Portal Guide
+Welcome to GDI Portal Documentation.

-Welcome to the comprehensive guide for GDI Portal users.
-This documentation will help you navigate and use the portal effectively for requesting genomic datasets for your research, analysis, and other projects.
+The User Portal is open-source data portal that supports users on dataset discovery and access request.
+This documentation introduces key concepts in the user portal, provides installation procedures as well as comprehensive reference sections.